JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 end
 ```

 Make sure that the input argument is a non-negative integer.
-For negative input arguments or arguments that can not be represented as an integer, the function should throw an error.
+For negative input arguments and for arguments that can not be represented as an integer, the function should throw an error.

 **Hint:** use recursion, the `isinteger` function and the `error` function.
+The or operator is written by `|`.

 ```@raw html
 </p></div>